Lubos-source/CertificateStealer/README.md

 IMPORTANT experience gained after research:
 ------
-Dont use Python (just Mimikatz is good), it can be used but just for calling powershell functions.
+Dont use Python (just Mimikatz is good for this job), it can be used but just for calling powershell functions.
 So instead of python use POWERSHELL ?

-Personal certificates are stored in `dir cert:\currentuser\my` , you can list them and then export.
+Personal certificates are stored in `dir cert:\currentuser\my` , you can list them and then export with easy powershell script, but certificates must have flag "exportable" otherwise they canot be exported with this method.
+In the other words certificates marked as NonExportable canot be exported through powershell function `Export-PfxCertificate`, so we have to use another method.

+You can also find certificates in `%SystemDrive%\Documents and Settings\All Users\Application Data\Microsoft\Crypto\RSA\MachineKeys` and in registry `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\My\Certificates`, from registry you can export it and then on another computer modify registry to import certificate, but it canot be use to signing.
+It is possible to repair these imports with poweshell command `certutil -repairstore my <certificate-fingerprint>` - *NOT TESTED*.

+Because we want export private keys too, we can use `Mimikatz` for exporting certificates with private keys, but it is detected by antiviruses.

+So second option is to dump the private key from memory of running computer by ourself.
+There is one project on github which already did it [github](https://github.com/luipir/ExportNotExportablePrivateKey) + for corectly working we need to get [vcredist_x86_2010.exe](https://www.microsoft.com/en-us/download/details.aspx?id=26999) for compiling `exportrsa/Release/exportrsa.exe`.

+TESTED, worked + exported certificate is secured with password. - ideal state

+FUTURE: Try to analyze code, modify and edit for our use.